Exilia

-Exilia is a nu metal band from Milan, Italy.
+Exilia is an Italian nu metal band from Milan.
 It was formed in 1998 and as of 2022 is composed of vocalist Masha Mysmane, guitarist Wolve, bassist Simone Matteo Tiraboschi, and drummer Mark Campailla.
 They have played with a number of bands while on tour, including Otep, Rammstein, HIM, Ill Niño, Die Ärzte, P!NK, In Extremo, Paradise Lost, and Guano Apes.

 History

 Exilia was formed in 1998 after Milanese vocalist Masha Mysmane and guitarist Elioalien met at a music store.
 Mysmane chose the name Exilia due to its Latin meaning "to release energy" because she felt its "power, the immediacy, the fact that it was 'female' and important" was at the core of the music she wanted the band to create.
 Alternative music was unusual in Italy at the time, making it difficult to break into the more mainstream market deluged by pop and dance music.
 Rightside Up, the band's first album, was released in 2000 by No Disc/Universal and was followed by a European tour.

 In 2002, Exilia won MTV's Newcomers Award.
 The following year, they released the EP "Underdog" and appeared at several festivals, including Taubertal, Forestglade, and MTV's Campus Invasion.
 Their next release was in March 2004 on the compilation CD Crossing All Over Vol. 17, whereupon their song "I Guess You Know" appeared alongside music from bands such as Coldplay, Nickelback, Radiohead, and Clawfinger.

-Exilia filmed its first music video in Cologne, Germany in April 2004 for the song "Stop Playing God."
-The same month, a limited edition EP of their next album, Unleashed, was released and featured the lead singer of In Extremo on the track "I Guess You Know."
+Exilia filmed its first music video in Cologne, Germany in April 2004 for the song "Stop Playing God".
+The same month, a limited edition EP of their next album, Unleashed, was released and featured the lead singer of In Extremo on the track "I Guess You Know".
 The album was released in May.
 Their third album, Can't Break Me Down, was released in 2005 and sat at #59 on the German charts while its namesake song was at #64.
 The song was later turned into a music video and was used as the theme song for the German film Der Clown.